-DBMS Storage System
+DBMS - Storage System

-Hard disks are formatted in a well-defined order to stored data efficiently.
+Hard disks are formatted in a well-defined order to store data efficiently.
 A hard disk plate has many concentric circles on it, called tracks.
 Every track is further divided into sectors.
 A sector on a hard disk typically stores 512 bytes of data.

 Redundant Array of Independent Disks

 RAID or Redundant Array of Independent Disks, is a technology to connect multiple secondary storage devices and use them as a single storage media.

 RAID consists of an array of disks in which multiple disks are connected together to achieve different goals.
 RAID levels define the use of disk arrays.

 In this level, a striped array of disks is implemented.
 The data is broken down into blocks and the blocks are distributed among disks.
 Each disk receives a block of data to write/read in parallel.
 It enhances the speed and performance of the storage device.
 There is no parity and backup in Level 0.

 RAID 1 uses mirroring techniques.
 When data is sent to a RAID controller, it sends a copy of data to all the disks in the array.
 RAID level 1 is also called mirroring and provides 100% redundancy in case of a failure.

 RAID 2 records Error Correction Code using Hamming distance for its data, striped on different disks.
 Like level 0, each data bit in a word is recorded on a separate disk and ECC codes of the data words are stored on a different set disks.
 Due to its complex structure and high cost, RAID 2 is not commercially available.